ethereum/ethereum-org-website/src/content/governance/index.md

 ## Ethereum Governance {#ethereum-governance}

-Ethereum Governance is the process by which protocol changes are made.
+Ethereum governance is the process by which protocol changes are made.
 It's important to point out that this process isn't related to how people and applications use the protocol - Ethereum is permissionless.
 Anyone from anywhere in the world can participate in on-chain activities.
 There are no rules set for who can or cannot build an application or send a transaction.
 However, there is a process to propose changes to the core protocol, which these applications run on top of.
 Since so many people depend on Ethereum's stability, there is a very high coordination threshold for core changes, including social and technical processes, to ensure any changes to Ethereum are secure and widely supported by the community

 ### On-chain vs Off-chain governance {#on-chain-vs-off-chain}